MarkAdell/my_articles/README.md

 - The `hobbies` list is made immutable by using `Collections.unmodifiableList()`.
 - Class doesn't have any setter methods.

-Let's wrap things up here.
 Immutability is a broad topic.
 I hope I covered the basic fundamentals and made you curious to dive deeper.

 ## First-class functions